fourscoreandmore/fourscoreandmore.org/index.md

 2. [**Cut Outs**](/cut-outs): musical scores with parts ‘cut out’ for the student to complete.
 This is an ancient teaching method given new life in the digital domain.

-3. **Scored-up Scores**: interactive introductions to works by encoding and visualising aspects of its structure for the user to explore.
+3. [**Scored-up Scores**](/scored-up-scores): interactive introductions to works by encoding and visualising aspects of its structure for the user to explore.

-4. **Simple Harmonic Motion**: an interactive, online teacher of basic conducting technique (in collaboration with the Victoria University of Wellington, New Zealand).
+4. [**Simple Harmonic Motion**](/simple-harmonic-motion): an interactive, online teacher of basic conducting technique in collaboration with the Victoria University of Wellington, New Zealand.

 ## What’s in a name?